-Due to limiting climber numbers in the climbing areas we are asking for non-climbers to stay in the café, or not come to the centre.
-We have expanded the cafe into the studio to provide more socially distanced seating, which has a brilliant view of the mountains in good weather, and free wifi.
+Due to limiting climber numbers in the climbing areas we are asking for non-climbers to stay in the café and spectator areas, or not come to the centre.
+We have expanded the café into the studio to provide more socially distanced seating, which has a brilliant view of the mountains in good weather, and free Wi-Fi.
 If there is a special reason for a non-climber to remain in the climbing area then an allowance may be given if capacity numbers allow, and at our staffs’ discretion.

 We have tried to remove the need for you to touch many surfaces, apart from the climbing walls, on your passage through the building.
 Many doors are now held open safely to enable touch free passage through corridors, which also aids better ventilation.
 Key touchable surfaces will be wiped down frequently with appropriate cleaning products.

 We are removing all non essential items such as leaflets, menus etc. Please do not ask us to display any literature for you, and do not leave anything with us.

 Even with our regular cleaning we strongly recommend that you wash or sanitise your hands regularly and avoid touching your face.

 Café – May 17th onwards.